aniru-dh21/Task-Manager-CLI/README.md

 - The last step is to install it globally in your system using the following command: `npm i -g`.

 ## Supported Commands
+You can create CRUD (Create, Read, Update and Delete) Operations using this cli tool.